TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

             - liveness_watch
 ```

 A label is the natural way to run this: tag your critical entities once, and the sensor follows the tag.
+Labels expand fully, a label on an entity, a label on a device, and a label on an area all resolve to the underlying entities, on both the include and the exclude side.

 ### Areas and Devices: Convenient, Tuned for Freeze

 Point the scope at an area or a device, and the sensor sweeps it.
 Because an area or device holds many entities, a sweep does not watch all of them.
 It picks one representative entity per device, the behaviorally meaningful one, chosen by a priority order: occupancy and motion first, then door, window, opening, garage, and lock, then moisture, smoke, gas, and carbon monoxide, then temperature and humidity, then connectivity, and battery last.
 A device with no such entity is skipped.

 This is tuned for freeze, and it is correct for freeze, because freeze resolves to the device anyway, the representative is just the anchor.
 For the unavailable check it is approximate: the sweep watches the representative's availability as a stand-in for the device, so if the integration drops a different entity on that device while the representative stays present, the sweep does not see it.

+**The area-sweep boundary to know:** an area or device sweep collects entities that belong to a hardware device.
+A standalone helper, a virtual boolean, a template sensor, or an unmapped integration that lives in an area but has no device behind it is not picked up by the sweep.
+Those have nothing to sweep to.
+If you need to watch one, name it explicitly or give it a label; do not rely on the area sweep to find it.

 **The rule of thumb:** use an area or device scope for broad freeze coverage of a room or a device.
 For precise unavailable coverage of specific entities, name them in a list or tag them with a label, which are watched exactly as given.